dsi-clinic/data_241_autumn_2024_2/README.md

 Ken Law - 4th-year Undergraduate MENG major

-Folders and Files
+# Folders and Files

-Util folder - Our code is in this folder

-Data folder - All our data is in this folder
+data folder - All our data is in this folder.
+It contains a subfolder called raw data which contains NASDAQ_2019.zip and NYSE_2019.zip.

-DockerFile - Has instructions to run code and set up proper environment conditions
+util folder - some extra python files.
+Currently empty as there are no extraneous files.

+DockerFile - The Dockerfile provides a blueprint for building a consistent, isolated environment in which the application can run.
+It includes the following configurations:

+Base Image: Specifies a base Docker image, such as python:3.x, ensuring the correct Python version is used.

+Dependencies: Installs all required Python libraries as listed in requirements.txt, ensuring compatibility and consistency.

+Directory Setup: Sets up the /app/src directory where the application code is mounted, aligning with the Makefile commands for interactive sessions and server startups.

+Entrypoint: Configures default commands or environment variables if needed for the container to run the application, typically set up for make flask or make notebook.

+Makefile -  The Makefile in this project automates common setup and execution tasks, providing an easy-to-use interface to streamline the development workflow.
+Below are the main commands included in the Makefile:

+make build: Builds the Docker image for the application using the Dockerfile in the repository.
+This prepares a container environment with all dependencies installed.

+make interactive: Launches an interactive bash session inside the Docker container, mounting the current working directory to /app/src.
+This allows for direct interaction with the container environment, making it useful for debugging and development.

+make notebook: Starts a Jupyter Notebook server with the current working directory mounted at /app/src and properly sets up port forwarding, allowing access to the notebook from outside the container.

+make flask: Starts the Flask server in the Docker container, exposing port 4000 to make the API accessible from outside the container.

-requirements.txt - All python/library versions for the project
+requirements.txt - All python/library versions for the project.

+stock_app - the entire app as a folder

-app.py - Serves as the entry point for the Flask application, responsible for setting up and running the API server.
-This file is kept minimal and only manages the high-level application setup.
+app.py - The app.py file serves as the main entry point for the Flask application, responsible for setting up and running the API server.
+This file initializes the application and organizes the routing, ensuring a modular and organized structure for handling API requests.

-Application Initialization: create_app() function initializes the Flask app, registers API routes, and configures the server.

-Route Registration: Routes from different modules are registered here, allowing for modular organization of API versions and endpoints.

-Server Configuration: The application is configured to run on host='0.0.0.0' and port=5000 by default for external access within Docker.

-test.py - lightweight testing script to validate the functionality of the API endpoints.
-It helps confirm that the Flask API server is correctly processing requests and handling authorization.

-Key features include:

-API Key Authentication: Ensures that requests include a valid DATA-241-API-KEY header, as required by the API.
-Incorrect or missing keys should trigger a 401 Unauthorized response.

-Endpoint Testing: Includes functions to send GET requests to various endpoints (e.g., /api/v2/{YEAR}, /api/v2/open/{SYMBOL}), validating responses, and printing status codes and response content.

-Error Handling: Provides exception handling for request errors, making it easier to diagnose issues with endpoint communication.

-Makefile: Simplifies and automates common tasks, enabling smooth development and testing workflows.
-Each command encapsulates a different aspect of the project setup and execution, making it easier to build, test, and run the application within a Docker environment.
+api folder - The api/ folder contains all modules related to the API endpoints of the Flask application.
+This folder is organized to support modular routing and versioned API management, ensuring that different versions of the API can coexist and evolve independently.

+v1 folder - The v1/ directory holds the first version of the API endpoints.
+This version typically includes foundational routes and functionality, often setting the baseline behavior for the API.

+v2 folder - The v2/ directory hosts the second version of the API, incorporating additional features, improvements, or refined endpoint behaviors.

+route_utils - The route_utils/ directory provides utility functions and decorators that support the API routes across versions.

+decorators.py -  Custom decorators for functions such as API key validation, ensuring that requests meet authentication requirements.

+Test - folder containing files for testing the code.

+test.py - dedicated python file to run and test the code.